 Figure 6: Example of the Timelines for a March Short-term Auction

 For a complete outage to an intertie, ICP and TR payouts are set to zero.
 If the outage occurs partway through an hour, TR holders will receive a payout for the full hour in which the reduction in transmission transfer capability first occurs (provided there is an ICP).
 Also, during an administrative pricing event, TR payouts are based on the difference between the administered intertie zone price and the administered Ontario price, which may be different from the ICP created in pre-dispatch.
-(Quick Take 4: Administrative Pricing)
+(Refer to Quick Take 4: Administrative Pricing)

 Statements and Invoices